 - 16. The M2M system shall support transport of data from the backend server to the local pipeline gateway. - 17.
-The M2M system shall support of triggering a cellular connection to the local pipeline gateway in case the gateway supports such functionality - 630 631
+The M2M system shall support of triggering a cellular connection to the local pipeline gateway in case the gateway supports such functionality

-632 6 Enterprise Use Cases
+6 Enterprise Use Cases

-633 6.1 Smart Building
+6.1 Smart Building

-635Smart building is a M2M service that utilizes a collection of sensors, controllers, allerter, gateways deployed at636the correct places in the building combined with applications and server resides on the Internet to enable the637automatic management of the building with just limited human labour.
-Smart building system can greatly638reduce the cost involved in managing the building like energy consumption, labour cost.
-With the smart639building system, services like video monitor, light control, air-condition control and power supply can all be640managed at the control center.
-Some services can be triggered automatically to save the precious time in case641of fire, intruder, gas leak etc.
+Smart building is a M2M service that utilizes a collection of sensors, controllers, allerter, gateways deployed at the correct places in the building combined with applications and server resides on the Internet to enable the automatic management of the building with just limited human labour.
+Smart building system can greatly reduce the cost involved in managing the building like energy consumption, labour cost.
+With the smart building system, services like video monitor, light control, air-condition control and power supply can all be managed at the control centre.
+Some services can be triggered automatically to save the precious time in case of fire, intruder, gas leak etc.